Meeting Time: December 02, 2021 at 9:00am PST

 • 10159661855142229

-Alexandros Acedo almost 3 years ago
+Alexandros Acedo about 3 years ago

 Dear Council President Chavez and Council members,